Skip to content

 AgentQ keeps your conversation lean so the model stays fast and within budget:

-- At around 10 messages, the recap becomes a smarter summary.
-Once the session reaches 10 messages, AgentQ replaces the short recap with a structured summary (also up to 3,000 characters) generated by the model.
-This summary stays with the session even if you come back days later.
+3. At 10 messages, the conversation gets a summary.
+Once the session reaches 10 messages, AgentQ generates a structured summary of the conversation so far (around 500 words) and stores it with the session.
+The summary is included on every later turn and stays with the session even if you come back days later.

 Information from early in a long conversation is not lost.
 It stays available to AgentQ as part of the summary throughout the session.